 You don’t need someone’s guidance to plan your itinerary according to what Google and travel blogs say, but nothing can undermine the importance of asking a local person about the best places to visit.
 They might tell you about how you can dress like them, eat at the best places away from the touristy restaurants, and shop from the cheap markets.

 According to your area of interest, you may want to go for a rusty countryside weekend or a fun-filled weekend in the heart of a metropolitan.
 Find out the budget required to suit your needs, use Google Maps to look for the distance between two or more destinations, and write down your itinerary in view of that.

 Even if you think that you plan a perfect itinerary, you must have an unplanned day.
+Renting a self drive car would be the best pick for such unplanned rides.
 Leave a few hours every day to do nothing at all; this is the time when you will truly relax like you are on a vacation.
 A holiday is about relaxing for some time, seeing places for some time, indulging yourself in the local colors, and finding a balance between everything.